joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/10/world/middleeast/lebanon-family-funeral-israel-strikes.html

 **Starmer Greets Calls to Resign With a Simple Answer.
 No.**\
-`But if his opponents mount a challenge, how would it unfold?`\
+`But if his opponents mounted a challenge, how would it unfold?`\
 https://www.nytimes.com/2026/05/10/world/europe/starmer-west-resign.html

 **A Private Call Reveals Democrats’ Desperation Over Tossing of Map**\